+Modality Individual self-study

+Technique Short-answer tests (non-recoverable)

-Individual self-study Short-answer tests (non-retrievable) Take-home exam will be worth 15% of the final grade.
-It will deal mostly with statistical inference questions.
+Description Take-home exam will be worth 20% of the final grade.
+It will deal mostly with statistical descriptive and inference questions.
 Students will have some exercises to solve at home individually and submit them by the indicated date.
-Students are expected to dedicate up to 2 hours in solving the exercises.
-Set according to the competences described.
+Students are expected to dedicate up to 7 hours in solving the exercises.

+Assessment criteria Set according to the competences described.